-4.3 BFT based Consensus Algorithms
+4.3 BFT-based Consensus Algorithms

-Byzantine fault tolerance (BFT) is defined as the failure tolerance capability of a system against the Byzantine Generals' Problem (BGP) [75].
+BFT is defined as the failure tolerance capability of a system against the BGP [75].
 Consider an agreement scenario among a set of players: each player holds a possibly different initial value, and all players need to agree on a single value by obeying a consensus protocol.
-In a system where such agreement is reached if a majority of the players are honest players who rigorously follow the protocol, even when a minority of the players are malicious and may diverge from the protocol arbitrarily.
-We consider this system Byzantine fault tolerant.
+In a system where such agreement is reached if a majority of the players are honest players who rigorously follow the protocol, even when a minority of the players are malicious and may diverge from the protocol arbitrarily, we consider this system Byzantine fault tolerant.